What is Last Known Address and How Do You Use It?

 The Service will, however, automatically update a taxpayer’s address of record based on a new address that the taxpayer provides the USPS that is retained in USPS’s National Change of Address database (NCOA database).
 See Treas.
 Reg. § 301.6212-2(b)(2).
 If a taxpayer wishes to change the address of record, the taxpayer must give clear and concise notification as provided by this revenue procedure.”

 This language seems to endorse the USPS NCOA database as a reliable data source and gives the IRS permission to change an address on file if it finds a new address in NCOA.
 If an individual files a change of address request with the USPS, the IRS considers that as good as if they informed the IRS directly.
-Perhaps the same logic will be acceptable in your industry.
+Perhaps the same logic will be acceptable in your industry. - Use a non-regulated mailpiece to encourage individuals to update their addresses in your files.

 Though you may not be allowed to send the legal or insurance document to the new addresses listed in NCOA, there’s nothing preventing you from sending a postcard or letter to the new address.
 The mailpiece should tell customers that USPS records show they moved.
 Inform them that to continue receiving important information from your organization, they must take action.
-Have them log into a customer portal or call customer service to change their official address with your company.
+Have them log into a customer portal or call customer service to change their official address with your company. - Contact electronically.

 Using a postcard or other non-regulated mailer (see #3 above), encourage the addressee to sign up for paperless communications – if that is an acceptable alternative to postal mail according to your rules.
 Include a QR code or URL that leads to an online landing page where individuals can change their communication preferences.
 You may also use an outside service that appends email addresses or mobile numbers to postal addresses on file.
 Then attempt to contact customers via email or text and encourage them to update their official postal addresses in your files.
 Note that Firstlogic recommends companies continue efforts to keep customer addresses up to date, even if they convert to electronic delivery.
 There may come a time when electronic channels are not an acceptable choice.
 You may be required to send physical documents to a customer.